Walkerville, South Australia: Schools

+Historic buildings and other landmarks

-Walkerville is home to many historical buildings.
+Walkerville is home to many historic buildings and other landmarks.

+St Andrew's Anglican Church

 One such building, which features on Walkerville's Seal of Office, is St Andrew's Anglican Church.
 Construction for the church began in 1847 and was completed the following year.
 The church was initially without a permanent reverend, the congregation relying on the services of the St Peter's College headmaster, Reverend T. P. Wilson.
 In 1850 the church's first resident reverend, Reverend John Watson, arrived.

-The original building was only 12 metres long and was subject to much renovation in the second half of the 19th century.
+The original building was only 12 m long and was subject to much renovation in the second half of the 19th century.
 In 1857 a sanctuary and transepts were added.
 Rev George Dove succeeded Watson in 1882, and would serve the congregation for nearly 50 years.
 In 1886 the original building was replaced by a longer nave.
-A tower was also added, with clock donated by the widow of Henry Kent Hughes, and whose bells can still be heard among the streets of Walkerville to this day.
+A tower was also added, with clock donated by the widow of Henry Kent Hughes.

+Wesleyan Cemetery

+Walkerville Wesleyan Cemetery on Smith Street is notable for the number of early settlers to the colony of South Australia, of all denominations.
+Around 3,785 people are buried there, of whom two thirds are children, including 100 under the age of 1.
+Prominent settlers interred in the cemetery include the German Lutheran farmer-turned-politician Johann Sudholz and his daughter-in-law Dora; Phillip Le Cornu (1836–1921), (Note: Cemetery article appears to be wrongly spelt as Philip; mostly spelt Phillip.) from Jersey, Channel Islands, founder of the long-running furniture business, Le Cornu; George William Cole, politician; and many others.